ekrolen/data-512-wildfire-project/README.md

     OBJECTID - the OBJECTID of the fire in question shortest_dist - the shortest distance between the edge of the fire and Pahrump

-close_fires.csv - This file has the same fields as the above, but only contains fires within 1250 miles from town.
+close_fires.csv - This file has the same fields as the above, but only contains fires within 1250 miles from Pahrump.

 fire_features.csv - This file takes the relevent fire features for fires occurring after 1963 (inclusive) from the USGS wildland fire combined data which will later be used to create a smoke estimate.
 It has the following columns:
     objectid - the fire's objectid used to uniquely identify it